 Buying a car is a major investment, and as with any big purchase, there are many factors that need to be considered.
 While make, model, safety rating, gas consumption, color, and additional features are all things to think about, one of the more important choices you’ll have to make is whether you want to buy a new car or a used car.
+Car depreciation is a key factor in that decision that needs to be taken into account.
 Before you pick, weigh the pros and cons of each so you can make a confident, informed decision.

 Why Are You Considering Buying a Car?

 The first step before buying a car is to consider why exactly you want to get a car in the first place.
 Has it become necessary for your lifestyle?
 Are you looking for something better than what you have now?
 Everyone has their own reasons, and your reason will affect your buying decision.

 For example, if you need a car to travel a far distance to your school or work, you may be more concerned with getting a vehicle with great fuel efficiency.
 If you’ve just started a family and need something reliable to take everyone around in, then finding a safe car is your priority.

 New and used cars each have their advantages and disadvantages, but after considering your purchasing reasons, you can focus in on the pros and cons of buying a car that matter most for your needs.

 The Pros and Cons of Buying a New Car